nathanchase/super-minimal-aurelia/README.md

 # super-minimal-aurelia
-A barebones Aurelia + webpack2 build
+A barebones Aurelia + webpack2 build with decorators and async/await support

 This boilerplate is up to date as of April 13th, 2017, and incorporates the following: